ylmzry/atlas/README.md

 It programmed on Codeigniter Framework v.3.1.7 with a MySql database.

+For every main module of These Project.
+There is a Controller, a Model and different views(templates) for showing results.
+Static pages has a also a Controller called Page.php.

 ####
 Libraries:

 1. Simplicity Template Library
 --> https://www.grocerycrud.com/codeigniter-simplicity
+It comes with its own Cotroller and series of different views.

 2. Ion Auth 2 - Authorisation Library
 --> https://github.com/benedmunds/CodeIgniter-Ion-Auth